Welder/Fitter at Whitemud Ironworks Limited

 ABOUT THE COMPANY

-Whitemud Ironworks Limited is the largest open-shop commercial fabricator/erector in Western Canada.
-We are a fully integrated steel fabricator and erector that specializes in structural and miscellaneous steel projects in the commercial sector.
+Whitemud Ironworks Limited is one of the largest open-shop commercial steel fabricator and erector in Western Canada.
+As a fully integrated company, we specialize in structural and miscellaneous steel projects within the commercial sector.

-We are recognized as an industry leader.
-Due to our reputation, we have grown substantially over the past 25+ years with established offices and construction crews in BC and AB and three fabrication facilities across Alberta totalling over 400,000 square feet.
+Recognized as an industry leader, Whitemud Ironworks has grown substantially over the past 25+ years thanks to our strong reputation for quality and reliability.
+We currently operate established offices and construction crews in both British Columbia and Alberta, with three fabrication facilities across Alberta totaling over 400,000 square feet.

-Currently, Whitemud Ironworks has a dedicated team of 250+ employees.
-As we continue to expand in the industry and prepare for another busy year, we are looking for experienced and dedicated individuals to join our team!
+Today, we’re proud to have a dedicated team of 250+ employees — and we’re still growing.
+As we gear up for another busy year, we are looking for experienced and motivated individuals to join our team!

-• A comprehensive benefits package after 300 hours
+• Comprehensive Benefits Package available after 300 hours

-• Opportunities for growth and advancement (we promote within)!
+• Opportunities for Growth and Advancement — we promote from within!

 Responsibilities

-• Lay out, prepare and assemble structural steel components for commercial, institutional and industrial steel erection projects
+• Lay out, prepare, and assemble structural steel components for commercial, institutional, and industrial projects

-• Operate metalworking machines and use cutting torches to cut steel, drill or punch holes, roll, bend or press steel into a desired shape
+• Operate metalworking machines and use cutting torches to cut steel, drill or punch holes, and roll, bend, or press steel into required shapes

-• Assemble and fit metal sections and plates together to form complete units and sub-units
+• Assemble and fit metal sections and plates to form complete units and sub-units

-• Fasten components together by mechanical means or tack weld in preparation for a welder to complete the process
+• Fasten components together using mechanical means or tack weld in preparation for final welding

-• Select and transport material to work area manually or using overhead crane
+• Select and transport materials to the work area manually or with an overhead crane

-• Operate manual or semi-automatic welding equipment to ruse metal segments using MCAW, FCAW, and SMAW
+• Operate manual or semi-automatic welding equipment to fuse metal segments using MCAW, FCAW, and SMAW processes

 Loading...